MaharaProject/mahara/README.md

  * zlib (optional)
  * adodb (optional; improves performance)
  * enchant or pspell (optional; for TinyMCE spellcheck button)

+Note: This version of Mahara has not been tested on php versions 7.2+.

 ### Web Browser